-To help you access and recover the data on your RAW SD card, USB, external hard drive or other storage devices, you'll need to turn to a reliable hard drive recovery software for help.
+To help you access and recover the data on your RAW SD card, USB, external hard drive, or other storage devices, you'll need to turn to a reliable data recovery software for help.

 EaseUS Data Recovery Wizard with its Quick Scan and Deep Scan features will thoroughly scan rescue the RAW drive and find all your precious files successfully.
-This video guide shows you how to recover data from RAW SD cards or USB flash drives with EaseUS Data Recovery Wizard.
+This video guide shows you how to recover data from RAW SD cards or USB flash drives with EaseUS data recovery tool.
 Watch this video and follow the steps to fix your problem.

 Follow the steps below to recover files from the RAW device with three simple clicks:

 Step 1.
-Locate and scan the RAW hard drive.
+Select and scan the RAW partition

 Step 2.
-Find and preview found data in the RAW drive.
+Preview found data from the scan result

 After getting all your previous data out of the RAW drive, move to the following tutorials to convert RAW devices to FAT32 without worrying about data loss.

 Method 1.
 Use Third-party RAW to FAT32 Converter for SD, USB, Hard Drive